Financial Support & Directed Giving

-Library Maintenance - Supporting the heart of GFO: providing and building the Library’s research tools and equipment (like computers, scanners, printers, and audio-visual aids), and the infrastructure (such as book shelving, light bulbs, furnace and dehumidifier filters, and even cleaning supplies--not very glamorous--but necessary) to keep the Library fully functioning.
+- The GFO Library – Rent, computers, scanners, and printers, and the infrastructure (such as shelving, light bulbs, furnace and dehumidifier filters, and cleaning supplies--not very glamorous--but necessary) to keep the Library fully functioning.

 Following are some directed giving opportunities that may interest you.
 When you earmark your donation to a specific fund or cause, you can rest assured that it will be used for the purpose you intend.

 In 1989 the GFO initiated an endowment fund to help provide funding in perpetuity.
 The Endowment Fund Operating Plan may be viewed here.
 With generous donations and careful management, the fund has grown.
 To donate online, please indicate 'Endowment Fund' in the comments field.
 Have questions or need more information?
 Please send a message to our Endowment Committee.

 You may be able to double your gift through a matching gift program available through your former or current employer.
 We recommend you contact your current or former employer’s HR department to find out if this is an option.
 For instance, Intel employees and retirees can match donations of money and volunteer time via Benevity.

 Planned Giving is a phrase describing plans for assisting the GFO, especially through estate planning.
 Although the federal estate tax exemption has been increased, many states also have estate taxes at a much lower exemption rate.
 We always recommend that you discuss these types of donations with your tax and legal advisors.